 ComplaintsParking@ealing.gov.uk ; the name of the Complaint Officer is B Rutherford ( and the telephone number is 02088256677, if your prefer to telephone).
 We are trying to do more to change the bad habits of drivers as we have noticed just how dangerous it is around that area.
-One of the deputy heads actually saw a child getting into a moving car which had been parked on double yellow lines.
-Photographs of poor drivers' behaviour have been sent to the traffic re-enforcing people.
-The situation is fairly bad at the Horsenden Lane North entrance although, when the electricity network upgrades are completed at least things should improve there.
-The works are due to carry on until 5 May, though, so the problems that you are experiencing will not be going away any time soon.
-During the week beginning 20 March 2017, a traffic patrol man was outside the school at the Horsenden Lane North entrance and many cars were moved on for parking on corners.
-I also noticed that he was taking down the number plates of cars and other vehicles eg the taxis which tend to wait for the gates to open at just before 3.30 pm.
+The works at the Horsenden Lane North Entrance are due to carry on until 5 May, so the problems that you are experiencing will be going away soon now.
+Those at the Horsenden Lane North gate, at the end of the day, have noticed that a traffic control officer has been there far more frequently that is the norm...even though we reported the problems being at the Elton Avenue gate!

 If your child is in Years 3 to 6 and cannot yet access the Reading Cloud, pop in to school and someone will tell you how to help them to do so.
 The Reading Cloud can be accessed on the right hand side of our web page.
 You will have received a letter about it so should know as much as the children do!
 Mrs Miller (our librarian) and Miss Hannah, one of our year 4 teachers and our literacy champion, has set it up.